 In Bible times there were godly families who stayed together and served God together.
 We certainly need families like this today!
-I think of those families in the days of does not have to be.
+Nehemiah who worked together and worshiped together.
+There is a family mentioned in Nehemiah 3:12, Shallum and his daughters, who worked together in rebuilding a portion of the wall.
+Some parents today cannot (or will not) get their children to help them do the Lord's work in the local church.
+The children are too into worldly activities to get involved.
+But this does not have to be.
 There is room in the kingdom for family members to do their part.
 Families are also mentioned in Nehemiah 8:2-3 who came together to worship God and hear the reading of God's word.
 These families stayed from early morning until midday, and were attentive at the same time.
 Can you imagine such a thing?
 Some families today do well just to sit together through a one or two hour service.